Robert Swan: One of History’s Greatest Explorers

 Using this expedition as a platform for engagement, their mission was to challenge and inspire people to make measurable changes in how they use energy in their businesses, communities, and lifestyles.

-I am proud to announce that in November 2021 we will be partnering with Robert, Barney, and the entire 2041 ClimateForce team on the 2041 ClimateForce: Antarctica 2021 expedition.
+I am proud to announce that in November 2021 we will be partnering with Robert Swan and Barney Swan on the 2041 ClimateForce: Antarctica 2021 expedition.
 We will be taking over 100 people from across the globe to the Antarctica.
 What is most special about this voyage though is that we will be using adventure travel as a vehicle to help in the fight against climate change.
-Climate Change is an issue that is very important to me, Robert, Barney, the entire TEP, and 2041 ClimateForce teams.

 To learn more about this exciting adventure please visit: